Updated September 2018

-This is a species of plant where each individual specimen can look completely different to all of the others within its species.
+This is a type of plant where each individual specimen can look completely different to all of the others within its species.

 In the wild waters of its native seas, the Microsorum pteropus can be found growing in large clumps.
 The fern will naturally attach itself to larger structures such as driftwood, rocks and reefs.

-- If you’re planning to put some of this hardy fern in your fish tank or aquarium, it’s worth noting the following: If you don’t place the Java fern plants next to something that they can latch onto and grow around, you can expect them to try and cling to the side of your tank.
+- If you’re planning to put some of this hardy fern in your fish tank or aquarium, it’s worth noting that if you don’t place the Java fern plants next to something that they can latch onto and grow around, you can expect them to try and cling to the side of your tank.
 This can make cleaning the tank or even changing your fish tank, very difficult.

 - Rocks provide natural crevices for plants to root.